aphp/edsnlp/docs/home/spacy101.md

 we **strongly recommend** you visit their [documentation](https://spacy.io/) and take the time to follow the [SpaCy course](https://course.spacy.io/en/).

-Be sure to check out [SpaCy's own crash course](https://spacy.io/usage/spacy-101){target="\_blank"}, which is an excellent read.
+Moreover, be sure to check out [SpaCy's own crash course](https://spacy.io/usage/spacy-101){target="\_blank"}, which is an excellent read.
 It goes into more detail on what's possible with the library.